The Major Types of Risks for Stock Investors

 There is nothing wrong with being a conservative or careful investor.
 However, if you never take any risk, it may be difficult to reach your financial goals.
 You may have to finance 15 to 20 years of retirement with your nest egg.
 Keeping it all in savings instruments may not get the job done.

-I believe if you learn about the risks of investing and do your homework on individual investments, you can make decisions that will help you meet your financial goals and still let you sleep at night.
+If you learn about the risks of investing and do your homework on individual investments, you can make decisions that will help you meet your financial goals and still let you sleep at night.